tofazzal4720/FcircSEC/cran-comments.md

 ## Resubmission
 This is a resubmission.
-I have made the following changes:
+According to the CRAN team member's comments, I have made the following changes:

 * Added references in the description field of the DESCRIPTION file.